ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 {NOTE: }

-Time series indexes index time series [segments](../../document-extensions/timeseries/design#segmentation), as opposed to document fields.
+Time series indexes process time series [segments](../../document-extensions/timeseries/design#segmentation), rather than document fields.
 The API for creating time series indexes is very similar to (and it inherits from) the API for [creating document indexes](../../indexes/creating-and-deploying).